 Taking opioids while also drinking alcohol is a recipe for disaster, especially since both drugs are sedatives.
 People between the ages of 25 and 54 years old are most likely to die from an overdose, and men are more likely to die from a prescription drug overdose than women.

 So, setting aside legal drugs and prescription drugs, what other drug causes the most deaths?
 Cocaine might be a good guess.
 Cocaine is a powerful stimulant, meaning that it increases the user’s metabolism.
 Increases in heart rate, blood pressure, and even body temperature can occur as a result of using cocaine.

-Cocaine use results in death when use results in cardiac arrest or seizures.
+Cocaine addiction or overuse might result in cardiac arrest or seizures, even death.
 Mixing cocaine with alcohol increases the risk of overdose.
 The number of overdose deaths due to cocaine peaked in 2006 at nearly 8,000 and fell during the next four years.
 Since 2012 the number has been increasing again.

 Meth Overdose Death Rates

 Perhaps the illegal drug that causes the most deaths is meth.
 A lethal dose of meth depends upon the user’s sensitivity to the drug and upon the state of their liver.
 A dose that is toxic for one person may be safe for somebody else.
 Another problem with meth is that there are no immediate signs of an overdose.
 Death occurs when there is a rapid physiological deterioration which can quickly lead to heart attack or stroke.